RedhawkSDR/redhawksdr.github.io/content/manual/logging/logging-within-a-resource.md

 ### Python Use

-All the following logging statements work with _baseLog.
+All the following logging statements work with `_baseLog`.
 However, to declare a new logger, use the following code:

 ```py
     self.my_logger = self._baseLog.getChildLogger("my_logger")
 ```

-The following example adds `DEBUG`-level logging messages to the logger `my_logger`.
+The following example adds `DEBUG`-level logging messages to the logger, `my_logger`.

 ```py
     self.my_logger.debug("example log message")